mrokonuzzaman040/ImgToCartoonViaOpenCV2/README.md

 Specifically, we will focus on the following key challenges:

--Preserving Essential Features
+- Preserving Essential Features

--Edge Detection and Feature Extraction
+- Edge Detection and Feature Extraction

--Color Quantization
+- Color Quantization

--Artistic Enhancement
+- Artistic Enhancement

--Performance Optimization
+- Performance Optimization

 # Contribution
--Novel Image Processing Techniques
+- Novel Image Processing Techniques

--OpenCV2 Integration
+- OpenCV2 Integration

--Preservation of Essential Features
+- Preservation of Essential Features

--Customizable and Adaptable System
+- Customizable and Adaptable System

--Artistic Enhancement and Aesthetics
+- Artistic Enhancement and Aesthetics

--Performance Optimization
+- Performance Optimization

--Application Diversity
+- Application Diversity

 In conclusion, our project's primary contribution is a comprehensive and efficient Image to Cartoon conversion system built on OpenCV2.